ziruichen-research/alloc/README.md

 *Baidu Netdisk*: https://pan.baidu.com/s/11v5ZAaIlNzta3aD7axZpbQ?pwd=f7a4

-After downloading the data, please place these compressed files in the `ALLoc` folder (as a `/Data` subfolder), and run `bash decompress.sh` inside the `/Data` subfolder to decompress them.
+After downloading the data, please place these compressed files in the `ALLoc_share` folder (as a `/Data` subfolder), and run `bash decompress.sh` inside the `/Data` subfolder to decompress them.

 #### Training and Testing